The United States Mint in Philadelphia offers admission to the building for a self-guided tour only.

 The Mint is on 5th Street between Arch Street and Race Street, right across the street from the National Constitution Center.

-Parking: There is no parking at the Mint, but there is a 24 hour garage nearby at the Philadelphia Bourse.
+Parking: There is no parking at the Mint, but there is a 24 hour underground garage at the Independence Visitor Center.

 Philadelphia Mint Hours: